Rich and chocolatey, but not quite fudgy, these double gluten free chocolate cookies have melted chocolate and cocoa powder, plus chocolate chips.

 - Add the melted and cooled chocolate and butter, plus the eggs and vanilla, and mix to combine.

-- Add about 7 ounces of the chocolate chips to the cookie dough, and mix until they're evenly distributed throughout it
+- Add the chocolate chips to the cookie dough, and mix until they're evenly distributed throughout it.
+The cookie dough should be thick but should come together fully.

 Shape the cookie dough.

-- With wet hands, shape each piece of dough into a ball and place the pieces about 2 inches apart on the prepared baking sheet.
+- With clean hands, shape each piece of dough into a ball between your two palms.
+Place the rounds of cookie dough about 2 inches apart on the prepared baking sheet.

 Bake the cookies.

 - Place the baking sheet in the center of the preheated oven.
-Bake for 8 minutes.
+Bake for 12 minutes, or until the cookies are just set in the center (they will no longer be shiny).

 WANT TO SAVE THIS RECIPE?